justwalletkk/OTP-Bot/README.md

 # Usage

-UPDATE YOUR VARIABLES IN .env AND bot/slappey.json MAKE SURE YOU ALSO UPDATE THE NUMBERS INSIDE
+UPDATE YOUR VARIABLES IN .env AND bot/slappey.json MAKE SURE YOU ALSO UPDATE THE NUMBERS INSIDE caller.js IN bot/src/events/ReadyEvent.js EDIT THE DISCORD CHANNEL ID TO YOURS!

 ```
 yarn install